BruceZoom/PLProject-AsymptoticComplexity/README.md

 ___First three sections are almost the same as the ones in proposal and mid-term check, you may skip to the last section to see proof outlines.___

+_We failed to update lines for each definition and theorems and to include some new definitions and theorems here, due to limited time.
+We are very sorry for that._

 ## __Project Goals__
 - [x] Define __polynomial__ to support operations and simplifications in asymptotic bounds.
 - [x] Define various __asymptotic bounds__ and __asymptotic notations__ in coq.